 Eritrea travel guide

-where Abyssinian landscapes, archeological ruins and Art Deco architecture meet.
+where Abyssinian landscapes, archeological ruins and colonial Art Deco architecture meet.

 developed.
 The infrastructure would benefit from investment, and power sometimes fails, although its roads are fairly decent.